pac-ac/osakaOS/README.md

 </ul>

 Yes there are graphics.
 Currently they're in a very sorry state but I do have plans to develop them further.
 There are also implementations for things like multitasking and networking but they're underutilized currently.

+<i>Why did you make an entire OS after this character?
+Are you obsessed or something?</i>
+No, I just thought it would be funny.